emissary-ingress/emissary/reference/add_request_headers.md

 # Add Request Headers

-Ambassador can add a dictionary of HTTP headers that can be added to each request that is passed to a service.
+Ambassador Edge Stack can add a dictionary of HTTP headers that can be added to each request that is passed to a service.

 ## The `add_request_headers` annotation